 Take a cell phone charger.
 There are some charging stations, but you will need either your phone charger or you could take a portable phone charger power bank like we did.
 LIFE SAVER!
 We use our phones as our cameras, and we were on the My Disney Experience app checking our FastPass reservations frequently.
 The battery on your phone likely won’t make it all day.

-You’ll find other uses for your power bank (this is a great deal!) after you come home.
+You’ll find other uses for your power bank after you come home.
 Just a great investment in general.

 Get the My Disney Experience app.